asuprem/EdnaML/usage-docs/config-reference/datareaders.md

 The crawler extracts all paths to tuples.
 2 arguments:

-- `data_folder`: path to the root CompCars directory that contains the the `image` directory, e.g. `data/VeRi`
+- `data_folder`: path to the root VeRi directory that contains the the `image` directory, e.g. `data/VeRi`

 ### DATASET_ARGS

 TorchDataset stes up functions to load images from path, and well as yield a single annotation/label.
-We need to provide the index of the annotation, since CompCars has multiple annotations.
+We need to provide the index of the annotation, since VeRi has multiple annotations.
 Each tuple of a sample is of the form: `(path/to/image, pid, cid, color, type)` 3 arguments: